owulveryck/blog/content/post/the-touch-of-linda-s-lisp.md

 ![xkcd 297](https://imgs.xkcd.com/comics/lisp_cycles.png)

 I found [Zygomys](https://github.com/glycerine/zygomys).
 This project was a perfect fit for my needs because it seemed stable enough and easily extensible.
 The main drawback is that its author decided not to use the godoc format.
 That is a bit annoying but the documentation exists and is in a wiki.
 On the other hand the author has replied to all of my solicitations.
+So I gave it a go.

 # The POC